E.Town Concrete

 On October 12, 2008, the band's Myspace page indicated that "The Return" was coming.
-Two reunion shows at Starland Ballroom in Sayreville, New Jersey were announced on October 13, 2008 scheduled for February 20 and 21, 2009.
-They played Starland Ballroom again on February 13, 2010 with The Acacia Strain, Ill Bill, Reign Supreme, Razorblade Handgrenade and others.
+Two reunion shows at Starland Ballroom in Sayreville, New Jersey, were announced on October 13, 2008, scheduled for February 20 and 21, 2009.
+They played Starland Ballroom again on February 13, 2010, with The Acacia Strain, Ill Bill, Reign Supreme, Razorblade Handgrenade and others.
 They returned for a fourth time to play at Starland Ballroom with Hatebreed on January 8, 2011.

 The band returned to Starland Ballroom on February 17, 2012, with native New York Hardcore bands Biohazard and Madball as opening acts.
 A new, self-released, EP (four tracks) was sold at the show.
 The following year they played with 40 Below Summer, Bane, a reunited Nora, and Judge the Fallen.

 According to an interview given by Anthony Martini to radio station WSOU on February 13, 2015, the band is now in retirement, and is not actively working on any new material or touring.
 However, as a tradition the band plays a show in New Jersey once a year, and will occasionally play festivals "for fun".
 The band has played a number of different festivals all across America such as This is Hardcore in Philadelphia and FYA fest in Tampa.
-At their Starland Ballroom show on October 8th 2022, the band confirmed that a new song had not been released yet.
+At their Starland Ballroom show on October 8, 2022, the band confirmed that a new song had not been released yet.
 It is currently known as "Level Up" and the band played it live for the first time.
-This will more than likely be some of the band's first new material in nearly 20 years.
+From there the band went on to come back with some new music.
+On September 28, 2023, The band went on and did a feature on the Bayway NJ song "Stretchin Tha Truth."
+The band was officially released the song "Level Up" on 10/20/2023 a month later.
+The band did not go on to release any more music until a year later but they continued to play some shows here and there.
+Finally, the band returned with another new song in August of 2023 with the song "Written in the scars."
+As of currently the most recent song E town has released was the song "Drones for Xmas" on December 23, 2024 which featured the band Bulldoze (band).
+This song poked fun at the drone sightings that had been happening in New Jersey around this time.